HuynhTanPhatT/SalesDataAnalysis---TECHPRODUCTS/README.md

 # SalesDataAnalysis---TECHPRODUCTS
-Analyze the big data  to discover "hourly trends, top products, EstimatedProductCost and ..."
+Analyze the big data  to discover "Cohort Analysis based on customer retention rate, hourly trends, top products, EstimatedProductCost and ..."